bednie/cs-3250-actions-demo/README.md

     assert False, "This will always fail"
 ```

-### Checking results of Actions runs
+### Viewing results of Actions runs

 When we attempt to push this code to our remote repo on GitHub, Actions will run the ruff linter & formatter as well as the unit tests.

 We can view past runs' results and re-run jobs here: https://github.com/{your_username}/cs-3250-actions-demo/actions

 A failed pytest run should be visible here if you merged in the failing test above.

 ### Next steps

-This is just a demo: it is possible to add more Actions, and even disallow merges with failing tests, by editing the .yml files in ".github/workflows/".
+This is just a demo: try adding more Actions to automate the testing, building, and deployment of your work.

 Add a workflow status [badge](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge).